lawrennd/old_talks/_ml/includes/ml-data-challenge.md

 Despite data being half the equation, most University courses spend little to no time on its challenges.}

-\notes{Anecdotally, talking to data modelling scientists.
-Most say they spend 80% of their time acquiring and cleaning data.
-This is precipitating what I refer to as the “data crisis”.
-This is an analogy with software.
-The “software crisis” was the phenomenon of inability to deliver software solutions due to increasing complexity of implementation.
-There was no single shot solution for the software crisis, it involved better practice (scrum, test orientated development, sprints, code review), improved programming paradigms (object orientated, functional) and better tools (CVS, then SVN, then git).}

 \include{_data-science/includes/the-data-crisis.md}

 \notes{Data is the new software, and the data crisis is already upon us.
 It is